 Are you making a music website but don’t know where to start?
-Or are you thinking about giving your current website an overhaul?
+Or are you thinking about giving your current website an update?
 In either case, this comprehensive guide will show you how to create an effective music website that will impress both your fans and industry professionals.

 Here is how to make a music website: